-You'll generally follow a wash through the canyon, crossing it several times on a variously level and rugged path.
-The trail is dimly lit and enveloped, requiring some effort to see the canyon walls through the canopy.
+You'll generally follow a wash up the canyon, crossing it several times on a variously level and rugged path.
+The trail is dimly lit and enveloped, requiring some effort to see canyon walls through the canopy.

 The trail seamlessly veers into the canyon's north fork (3.0 miles : 4,958'), shifting and undulating to the first steep scramble-climb to a small terrace high along the canyon wall (3.68 miles : 5,466').